DIPlib/diplib/src/documentation/image.md

 There are three ways in which the pixel size can be used:

-1. The measurement function will return its measurements as physical quantities, using the pixel sizes, if known, to derive those from measurments in pixels.
+1. The measurement function will return its measurements as physical quantities, using the pixel sizes, if known, to derive those from measurements in pixels.

 2. The `dip::Image::PhysicalToPixels` method converts a filter size in physical units to one in pixels, suitable to pass to a filtering function.
 For example,